Disney fans love staying on-site to keep the magic going, but are Disney hotels worth their cost?

 Average nightly rate: $499 for Villas, $532 for Beach Club, $541 for Yacht Club

 Note: These connected resorts have some of the most coveted pools on property at shared Stormalong Bay.
-They’re also within footsteps of EPCOT.
+They’re also within footsteps of EPCOT and a longer walk to Hollywood Studios.

 Resort category: Deluxe, Deluxe Villa